BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 end
 ````

-Essential this function will copy the `tailwind-cli` binary and the `app.css` files into the release.
+Essentially this function will copy the `tailwind-cli` binary and the `app.css` files into the release.
 The `tailwind-cli` binary is required but `app.css` is only used if you actually [reuse it on your sites](reuse-app-css.md).

 See  https://hexdocs.pm/mix/Mix.Tasks.Release.html for more info about releases configuration.